OnkarBhattacharya/PortfolioForge/docs/BACKEND_ARCHITECTURE.md

     - `subscriptionStatus` (string, enum): The status of the subscription (`active`, `canceled`, `past_due`).
     - `subscriptionPeriodEndDate` (string, date-time): The date when the current subscription period ends.

+### `CvData`
+- **Description**: An intermediate data structure that holds the professional information extracted by our AI parsers (from a CV or LinkedIn profile).
+This data is then merged into the `UserProfile` document.
+- **Key Properties**:
+    - `fullName` (string): The user's full name, as extracted from the document.
+    - `email` (string): The user's email address.
+    - `phoneNumber` (string): The user's phone number.
+    - `website` (string, uri): The user's personal website or portfolio link.
+    - `location` (string): The user's general location (e.g., "London, UK").
+    - `professionalSummary` (string): A summary of the user's professional background.
+    - `workExperience` (array of objects): A list of previous jobs, including company, role, dates, and responsibilities.
+    - `education` (array of objects): A list of educational qualifications, including institution, degree, and dates.
+    - `skills` (array of strings): A list of identified skills.

 ### `PortfolioItem`
 - **Description**: A generic item within a user's portfolio.
 This can represent a software project, a design case study, a marketing campaign, etc.
 - **Key Properties**: